-In 2019, FRCS and the USFS agreed upon a strategy of rerouting the existing hiker trail that accesses Isabelle Glacier by constructing a durable and sustainable new trail through a south facing talus field (Figure 1).
+In 2019, BCC and the USFS agreed upon a strategy of rerouting the existing hiker trail that accesses Isabelle Glacier by constructing a durable and sustainable new trail through a south facing talus field (Figure 1).
 By constructing a trail with a southern aspect, snow will melt earlier in the year, allowing much easier access to the glacier above.
 The talus field reroute will also put the trail on a much more durable surface, in contrast to the existing trail which crosses many alpine meadows and marshes and is severely eroded.

-In 2020, FRCS, alongside a 5 person RMC youth corps crew began constructing a durable hiking path through the adjacent talus field.
+In 2021, BCC, alongside a 5 person RMC youth corps crew continued constructing a durable hiking path through the adjacent talus field, beginning where the 2020 trail work finished (Figure 2).
 This work consisted of creating a primitive path through the talus that blends in with the natural environment.
-Stone was left natural, with minimal shaping done, in order to give the trail a "hidden" feeling (Figure 2).
-When staircase structure were constructed, they were built erratically and in a primitive fashion (Figure 3) FRCS was responsible for the design and construction of this new stretch of trail, as well as providing training in dry stone masonry techniques to the RMC youth corps crew.
+Stone was left natural, with minimal shaping done, in order to give the trail a "hidden" feeling.
+When staircase structure were constructed, they were built erratically and in a primitive fashion (Figure 3) BCC was responsible for the design and construction of this new stretch of trail, as well as providing training in dry stone masonry techniques to the RMC youth corps crew.
 The labor and planning for this project can be found in Appendix A.